uplink-systems/Terraform-Modules/modules/github/README.md

 ## README

-### Description
+### Description & Purpose

-These modules are intended to create and manage GitHub resources.
+These modules are intended to create and manage GitHub resources following my business needs standards.
+This includes the following guidelines:
+* Repository names
+  * Names of GitHub repositories are lowercase and can contain the following characters only:
+    * "a-z", "0-9", ".", "-"

 If you make use of the modules please either use the same guidelines or download and customize the modules to your needs.

 ### Example